 - 1. To provide leadership for and maintenance of a program of curriculum development, involving the board of education, administrators, teachers, and constituent members. - 2.
-To consider recommendations of the Union Conference Curriculum Committee and to implement curriculum policies adopted by the Union Conference Board of Education. - 3.
-To initiate, encourage, and evaluate experimental programs in terms of specific needs. - 4.
-To conduct or participate in pilot studies in cooperation with the Union Conference Office of Education. - 5.
-To initiate and conduct research projects and surveys as needed. - 6.
-To participate in curriculum study committees at the local conference, Union, and North American Division levels. - 7.
-To participate in the evaluation of teachers in harmony with employment policies. - 8.
-To keep informed as to current state curriculum legislation and to inform schools of requirements and changes in requirements.
+To consider recommendations of the Union Conference Education Council and to implement curriculum policies adopted by the Union Conference Board of Education. - 3.
+To conduct or participate in pilot studies in cooperation with the Union Conference Office of Education. - 4.
+To initiate and conduct research projects and surveys as needed. - 5.
+To participate in curriculum study committees at the local conference, Union, and North American Division levels. - 6.
+To oversee the evaluation of teachers in harmony with employment policies. - 7.
+To keep informed as to current state curriculum legislation and to inform schools of requirements and changes inrequirements.